High-rate continuous-variable measurement device-independent quantum key distribution with finite-size security: Introduction

 \section{Introduction}

 The distribution of cryptographic keys between remote users is the central problem of secure communication over public channels.
 Currently, this crucial task is achieved using public-key cryptography, which provides security against attackers with limited computing power~\cite{hellman1976new,rivest1978method}.
-In contrast, quantum key distribution (QKD) aims to offer information-theoretic secure key exchange without any restrictions on the attackers' computing power~\cite{BEN84}.
+In contrast, quantum key distribution (QKD) aims to offer information-theoretic secure key exchange without such a restriction of the attackers~\cite{BEN84}.
 Despite this, in practice, all QKD implementations are vulnerable to side-channel attacks, as real devices behave differently from the theoretical model assumed in the security proof~\cite{xu2020secure,scarani2009security,lydersen2010hacking,gerhardt2011full}.

 One solution to prevent side-channel attacks is device-independent (DI) QKD, where the security proof is independent of the physical characteristics of the apparatus~\cite{acin2007device}.
 This approach has, however, a limited key rate over a reasonable distance~\cite{gisin2010proposal,curty2011heralded,zhang2022device}.
 As a practical solution, measurement-device-independent (MDI) QKD has been introduced~\cite{braunstein2012side,lo2012measurement,curty2014finite}.
 This protocol removes the security threat of all known and yet-to-be-discovered side-channel attacks on the detector, which, typically, is the most vulnerable component of a QKD system~\cite{jain2011device,lydersen2010hacking,gerhardt2011full,weier2011quantum,huang2013quantum}.
-In MDI-QKD, the sources of quantum states are located at the stations of the two trusted communicating parties (Alice and Bob), while the secret correlations are established by the measurement of an untrusted third party (Charlie) located in between Alice and Bob.
-This allows Alice and Bob to treat the measurement device as a black box, potentially controlled by an eavesdropper (Eve).
+In MDI-QKD, the sources of quantum states are located at the stations of the two trusted communicating parties (Alice and Bob), while correlations are established by the measurement of an untrusted third party (Charlie) located in between Alice and Bob.
+This allows Alice and Bob to treat the measurement device as a black box, i.e., an untrusted device, potentially controlled by an eavesdropper (Eve).